jayjoshi603/QA-Portfolio/Bug_Writing/Native_Application_Bugs.md

 Instagram(Android/iOS) (Production v300): User is able to login when user enter wrong password and press log in button from Instagram login page

-Frequency: 100%
+Frequency: 100%\
-Reproducible accounts : jay.test / bug123!
+Reproducible accounts : jay.test / bug123\
 Reproducible devices: Pixel 8a (15.0) Samsung s23 (16.0), iPhone 11 (17.0) iPhone 15 Pro Max (26)

-Does this reproduce on RC branch (v301): Yes
+Does this reproduce on RC branch (v301): Yes\
 Does this reproduce on Master branch (v302): Yes

 Precondition: